charity-classification/ukcat/readme.md

 This directory contains the project documentation, which is turned into a website using [mkdocs](https://www.mkdocs.org/).

+You can run a local version of the docs using `mkdocs serve`.

+The website is generated using Github actions.

 ### `/fetchdata`

 This is a series of Python commands for fetching the data used in the project.
 The commands are as follows: